Charlesde/Myfinalproject/README.md

 Design - explain any design choices you made including changes to the visualization after collecting feedback

-I wanted to make a scatterplot because I wanted to compare two variables while also accounting for the RG case and non RG case. and it is interesting to see the volume of
+I wanted to make a scatterplot because I wanted to compare two variables while also accounting for the RG case and non RG case. and it is interesting to see the volume of the total bets/losses which could be the size of the bubbles.
+As it turns out, the size just makes it confusing and we need a zoom function to see the relation between the x and y axis.
+Also, changes were made in the variables (stakes instead of bets) and in the explanations.

 Feedback - include all feedback you received from others on your visualization from the first sketch to the final visualization